isayaexavery/bantu-translator/README.md

 # bantu-translator

-Is an open source for creating an app to translate Swahili to English language and mainly is small languages spoken in Tanzania
+Is an open source for creating an app for translating Swahili to English language and vice versa.
+Also translations of small languages spoken in Tanzania.